-The day you start a new contract is the day you start preparing for the recompete.
+The day you start a new contract should be the day you start preparing for the recompete.
 You build your past performance day by day.
 And you have the opportunity to learn about the customer's preferences.
-But if you wait until the end to do the things that will help you win the proposal, they’ll take far more effort.
+But if you wait until the end of the contract to start doing the things that will help you win the proposal, they’ll take far more effort.
 And some will no longer be possible.

 - Metrics.
 When you get to the proposal, you’ll want to be able to cite cost reductions, performance improvements, capacities, durations, and other figures.
 However, if you weren’t tracking them, you probably won’t be able to.
+If you can even remember the details.
 Think about the statistics that you might cite in the proposal, and then start tracking the metrics you’ll need early enough to accumulate the data.

 - Intellectual property.
 Intellectual property can translate into strengths in a proposal that differentiate your offering.
 Consult a lawyer for the legalistic minutiae of creating intellectual property.
 Our focus here is on winning.
 If you have a library of documentation, software, procedures, checklists, or other tools that you developed on your own and that are your intellectual property, then the only way the customer can get them is through you.
 Nearly all companies will have to develop processes and procedures.
 Hardly any of those companies will document them and turn them into assets.
 It’s a time investment, and most service companies control costs by minimizing time instead of investing it.
 But if the labor is a sunk cost and you can create an asset, it will be worth it many times over if it helps you win the recompete.
 Just simply having your procedures documented can also make writing about how you do things a whole lot easier.

 - Preferences and trade-offs.
 If you go into the recompete without knowing the customer’s preferences and the best way to make the inevitable trade-offs, you have wasted an advantage you might have had as the incumbent.
 During the contract, figure out what choices you’ll have to make in the proposal, both in your offering and in points of emphasis, and target them for research.
+Also consider the trade-offs an outsider will have to consider.
 When you write the proposal you’ll want to explain why you do things and what matters about them.
-You want to make sure what you say matches the customer’s preferences, as does every trade-off you have to made.
+You want to make sure what you say matches the customer’s preferences, as does every trade-off you have to make.
 As an incumbent, you have a tremendous opportunity to gain insight into the customer.
 Don’t waste the opportunity.
 Training your project staff how to gain and report this insight is so worth it.

 - Clarifications.
 Is everything clear, or are there things about the customer and what they want that you’re not sure about?
 Seek clarity.
 But clarity is also a two-way street.
 Is the customer clear about what you do and why you do it that way?
 Do they even realize how much value you are adding?